 Dementia doesn’t just affect the elderly.
-It also impacts thousands of men and women in their 40s, 50s and 60s.
+It also impacts thousands of people in their 40s, 50s and 60s.

 Tough to diagnose, incurable and on a sharp increase, families are left vulnerable, isolated and disrupted by the gap in services and resources.